disblu/guidelines/README.md

 Contributing
 ------------

-Everyone is freely to collaborate and submit pull request if needed.
+Everyone is free to collaborate and submit pull request if needed.

 **if you have commit access, you should wait no more than a week for the team to give feedback**.